emu-russia/pureikyubu/README.md

 ```

 Requirements: CMake, pthread, OpenGL, GLEW, imgui, SDL2.
 If cmake says that some components cannot be built, you should look for solutions on the Internet (`apt get install xxx`) as usual.

+You can test your Linux build on Windows using WSL2.
+Recently, you can also run graphical applications (SDL2) there.

 ## Progress